 - In Glanzmann’s thrombasthenia, the dose is 90 micrograms/kg every two hours, for a minimum of three doses.

-NovoSeven can be administered in the home setting.
+Patients or carers may be able to give NovoSeven themselves after suitable training.
 See the package leaflet for the full dosing details in all uses.

 How does NovoSeven work?